avafinger/bpi-m64-firmware/readme.md

             [99023.162518] sd 4:0:0:0: [sdc] Assuming drive cache: write through [99023.168535]  sdc: sdc1 sdc2

-        in this example our sd card is /dev/sdc , it could be /dev/sdb if you have only one HDD on your host PC
+        in this example our sd card is /dev/sdc if we use an SD CARD reader (USB), it could be /dev/sdb if you have only one HDD on your host PC so the format is something like /dev/sdX where X is [b,c,d..,g]

+    e.  **Start flashing...
+(Warning, make sure you get the correct device or you may WIPE your HDD)**

+            sudo chmod +x *.sh
+            sudo ./format_sd.sh /dev/sdc
+            sudo ./flash_sd.sh /dev/sdc

+    Now you have SD card with Falshed kernel in it, you can now boot up with this SD card and detect the eMMC

+            user: ubuntu
+            pass: ubuntu

 *** WIP ***

 History Log: